 Work Capability Assessment

-- You will be sent an ESA50 questionnaire which asks you questions about how you manage everyday tasks.
+- You will be sent an ESA50 questionnaire which asks you questions about how your illness affects your ability to work.

 - If the DWP decide you are well enough to work you can not continue to get ESA.

 - You have 1 month to appeal decisions you are unhappy with.

 - If the DWP decide you are not well enough to work you will either be placed in the support group or the work related activity group.

 - If you are placed in the support group you don’t have to take part in any further interviews or assessments until your claim is renewed again.

 - If you are in the work related activity group you will have to take part in the work programme.
 This is when you have to attend work focussed interviews in order to keep getting your benefit.

 - These interviews are to help you think about how you may get back to work.

 This section covers: